 There is also cumulative voting or non-cumulative voting.
-In the former, you can aggregate your total number of shares based on the number of candidates however you like.
-For instance, if you own ten shares, in the co-op, and there are seven directors, you have a total of 70 votes to disperse on as many candidates as you like.
+In the former, you can aggregate your total number of shares based on the number of candidates.
+For instance, if you own ten shares in the co-op, and there are seven directors, you have a total of 70 votes to disperse on as many candidates as you like.
 If you choose, you can use the 70 on one candidate.
 In non-cumulative voting, you vote your ten shares on each candidate.
-In this case, your favorite seven that you would like to see serve, on the board.
+In this case, your favorite seven that you would like to serve on the board.

 Anyone can contest an election up to 120 days after it occurs, but, hopefully, the board is transparent about the entire voting process.